Greek Salad Jar

 • Storage tip: Seal the jar tightly and refrigerate for up to 4 days.
 Store the dressing in a separate container to prevent sogginess.

-• To serve, pour the dressing into the jar, secure the lid tightly, and shake until evenly coated.
+• To serve, pour the desired amount of dressing into the jar, secure the lid tightly, and shake until evenly coated.
 Alternatively, empty the jar into a serving bowl and toss with the dressing to combine.

 A bowl of salad with cherry tomatoes, chickpeas, kidney beans, chopped cucumber, lettuce, and small cubes of cheese, served in a white speckled bowl on a wooden surface.